eertay/Digital-Meter-Reading/README.md

 * Poor file resolution
 * Blurry images, particularly motion blur
-* Small or large scale
+* Small or large scales
 * Poor lighting and low contrast due to overexposure, reflection or shadows
 * An object obscuring (dirt, broken glass etc.)

 ## **Technologies**

-3 different approaches have been applied to the project and the most accurate resulted **"MATLAB OCR Engine"** approach has been selected.
+The following 3 different approaches were taken in this project and **"MATLAB OCR Engine"** resulted in the highest accuracy.

 * **CNN**
   * Train: [SVHN (The Street View House Numbers)](http://ufldl.stanford.edu/housenumbers/)